thna2020/TradingStrategy/Glossary.md

 -  Basically, when the market believes a stock will be very volatile, the time value of the option rises.
 On the other hand, when the market believes a stock will be less volatile, the time value of the option falls.
 The expectation by the market of a stock's future volatility is key to the price of options.

+> OTC

+- Over-the-counter (OTC) securities are securities that are not listed on a major exchange in the United States and are instead traded via a broker-dealer network, usually because many are smaller companies and do not meet the requirements to be listed on a formal exchange.
+There may be additional steps and fees when trading OTC securities because trades must be made through market makers who carry an inventory of securities to facilitate trading.

 ## P

 > Pullback